Please send appeals to:

 Can was convicted on December 21, 1997, and sentenced to 12 years and six months in prison.
 At year’s end, she was being held in Istanbul’s Umraniye prison.

 Imprisoned: May 24, 1995

-Güdenoglu, Konya bureau chief of the socialist weekly magazine Mücadele, was arrested, charged, tried, and convicted under Article 168 of the penal code (belonging to an illegal organization).
+Gudenoglu, Konya bureau chief of the socialist weekly magazine Mucadele, was arrested, charged, tried, and convicted under Article 168 of the penal code (belonging to an illegal organization).
 He was sentenced to 12 years and six months in prison for alleged membership in the outlawed leftist organization Devrimci Sol (also known as Dev Sol).
-His prosecution is part of the state's long-standing pattern of harassment of Mücadele.
-He is in Nigde Prison.
+His prosecution is part of the state’s long-standing pattern of harassment of Mucadele and its employees.

 Imprisoned: June 15, 1995

-Öner, a reporter for the now-defunct weekly socialist newspaper Atilim, was taken into custody during a police raid on the newspaper's Mersin bureau on June 15, 1995, and, according to court documents, formally charged with membership in the outlawed Marxist-Leninist Communist Party (MLKP) on June 24 under Article 168 of the Penal Code.
+Oner, a reporter for the now defunct weekly socialist newspaper Atilim, was taken into custody during a June 15, 1995, police raid on the newspaper’s Mersin bureau.
+On June 24, according to court documents, he was charged with membership in the outlawed Marxist-Leninist Communist Party (MLKP) under Article 168 of the penal code.

-Investigators reportedly found numerous unspecified "documents: linking Öner to the MLKP.
-At his trial, two witnesses testified for the state, which asserted that Atilim was the publication of the MLKP and further accused Öner of writing and distributing unspecified declarations of the group.
-According to court documents, the prosecutor stated that banners depicting a "disappeared" political activist were found in Öner's office. Öner was convicted and sentenced to 12 years and six months in jail and sent to Erzurum Prison.
-He is currently in Gaziantep Prison.
+Investigators reportedly found numerous unspecified “documents” linking Oner to the MLKP.
+At his trial, two witnesses testified for the state, which asserted that Atilim was published by the MLKP and further accused Oner of writing and distributing unspecified MKLP “declarations.”
+According to the court documents, the prosecutor also claimed that banners depicting a “disappeared” political activist had been found in Oner’s office.

 Fatma Harman, Atilim